 The Banking Regulation Review: Taiwan

 The competent authority of the Taiwanese banking sector is the Financial Supervisory Commission (FSC), which is an independent regulatory authority governing the financial services industry in Taiwan.
-The FSC determines financial policy and drafts regulations and rules with regard to the financial industry, conducts financial examinations and supervises financial institutions.
+The FSC determines financial policy, drafts regulations and rules with regard to the financial industry, conducts financial examinations and supervises financial institutions.

-Based on the latest information published by the Banking Bureau of the FSC, by the end of September 2019, other than the Central Bank of the Republic of China (Taiwan) (CBC), which regulates monetary and credit policies, there were 36 domestic banks and 29 local branches of foreign banks (including banks from China) in Taiwan.
-The Bank of Taiwan, CTBC Bank Co, Ltd, Mega International Commercial Bank, Taiwan Cooperative Bank and the First Commercial Bank are the top five domestic banks measured by equities and assets.4
+Based on the latest information published by the Banking Bureau of the FSC, by the end of September 2020, other than the Central Bank of the Republic of China (Taiwan) (CBC), which regulates monetary and credit policies, there were 36 domestic banks and 29 local branches of foreign banks (including Chinese banks) in Taiwan.
+The Bank of Taiwan, CTBC Bank Co, Ltd, Mega International Commercial Bank, Taiwan Cooperative Bank and Cathay United Bank are the top five domestic banks measured by equities and assets.5

-Considering aligning with the standards set by the Basel Committee on Banking Supervision, the FSC announced a draft of the amendment to the Regulations Governing the Capital Adequacy and Capital Category of Banks in 2019.5 Furthermore, after estimating the size, interconnectedness, substitutability and complexity of each bank, the FSC has also announced that CTBC Bank, Cathay United Bank, Taipei Fubon Bank, Mega International Commercial Bank and Taiwan Cooperative Bank are categorised as domestic systemically important banks and are, therefore, subject to higher capital standards.6
+Considering aligning with the standards set by the Basel Committee on Banking Supervision, the FSC amended the Regulations Governing the Capital Adequacy and Capital Category of Banks in 2019.6 Furthermore, after estimating the size, interconnectedness, substitutability and complexity of each bank, the FSC has also announced that CTBC Bank Co, Ltd, Cathay United Bank, Taipei Fubon Bank, Mega International Commercial Bank, Taiwan Cooperative Bank and First Commercial Bank are categorised as domestic systemically important banks and are, therefore, subject to higher capital standards.7

-The most significant recent development in the Taiwan banking sector is that the FSC granted approvals to LINE, Chunghwa Telecom and Rakuten Bank to set up internet-only banks.
-Competition in the Taiwanese banking sector is expected to be intense in the upcoming years after these new players shake up the market.
+The most significant recent development in the Taiwan banking sector was the FSC granting approvals to LINE, Chunghwa Telecom and Rakuten Bank to set up internet-only banks and further granting a digital banking licence to Rakuten Bank.
+Competition in the Taiwanese banking sector is expected to intensify in the coming years once these new players shake up the market.

 The regulatory regime applicable to banks